Do you have questions about surgical abortion?

 Frequently Asked Questions

-Can complications occur following a surgical abortion (4-12 weeks)?
+Can complications occur following a first trimester surgical abortion?

 Yes.
 Although uncommon complications do occur.
 The most common complication of an abortion is retained tissue or retained blood clots.
 The treatment for this complication is most often a re-suction procedure.
 The next most common complication is infection — occurring in less than 1% of all women who have abortions.
 Hemorrhage is a very uncommon complication of surgical abortions and occurs in less than 1 in 1000 abortion procedures and hysterectomy occurs in fewer than 1 in 10,000 procedures.
 But keep in mind that the complication rate increases with gestational age.
 This is why—if at all possible– you should undergo any abortion procedure sooner rather than later in pregnancy.